amyehodge/amyehodge.github.io/Beginning_SQL/exercises_key.md

 FROM surveys;
 ```

-#### Exercise 2
+#### Challenge 2
-Update your query from Exercise 1 to include plot ID in the results, and include filters so that only individuals caught on plot 1 or plot 2 and that weigh more than 75g are returned.
+Update your query from Challenge 1 to include plot ID in the results, and include filters so that only individuals caught on plot 1 or plot 2 and that weigh more than 75g are returned.

 ```
 SELECT year, month, day, species_id, plot_id, weight